rkuma183/wilsonmar.github.io/_posts/2016-09-29-iot-reminders.md

    ### Extensions #

-   A low-battery alert is one in a whole set of use cases for individually customizable physical alerting.
+   An evaluation of this solution should include how well it can be extended.

-0. One extension of this system would interact with various <strong>calendars</strong>
+0. One extension of this system would interact with various
+   <strong>calendars</strong>
    associated with the user.

    This design is classified among "Health and Medicine" offerings